 We'd like to create other community orchards on land owned by the council or our partners.

-Almond Avenue Community Orchard Engagement Event - 24 September 2022
+Almond Avenue Community Orchard Event - 21 January 2023

-If you would like more detail on the feedback received, please contact Jo Watt, Countryside Officer, email@example.com
+If you would like to be kept up to date with this project, please contact Jo Watt, Countryside Officer: email@example.com